• 23 June - Monday afternoon - Tulsa

 "Exactly.
 Low-level avoidance glamour.
 Couldn't have described it better myself," said Resu.

 "Whatever," I said, refusing to be drawn into another one of their circular discussions that only increased my confusion.
 "This is what I have in mind."
-I showed them the sketch I had doodled while we talked.
+I showed them the sketch I had doodled while we ate breakfast.

 "It's not a huge change for you, Risa.
 Mainly loosing the Manic Panic hair, which really stands out in 1970, as it hasn't been invented yet.
 Then add a peasant blouse so it doesn't look like you'd really rather be walking around naked."